lyricalpolymath/DCLBuilder_utils/decentraland_competition_projects/SpiralExplosion/README.md

 I interpret this as creating scripts that create fake identities and/or that automatically signs up to the competition, I imagine in order to get the 100 Mana reward.
 This is not what this script is for and I'm not trying to hack the competition. **I'm just trying to express some ideas with the Decentraland builder**

-**This script and the `DCLBuilder` utilites only help working with the builder, everything you can do with these scripts you could do by hand, it only helps doing it faster.**
+**This script and the [`DCLBuilder.js`](https://github.com/lyricalpolymath/DCLBuilder_utils/blob/master/decentraland_builder_utilities/DCLBuilderUtils.js) utilites only help working with the builder, everything you can do with these scripts you could do by hand, it only helps doing it faster.**

-I started writing the `DCLBuilder Utilites` out of frustration: after discovering the triangle limit, and increasing the size of the parcel, I would have had to move all items by hand or recreate the scene from scratch. with `shiftAllByAmount` you can simply call a function that automatically moves all the components to the desired offset, to the new parcel center.
+I started writing the [Decentraland Builder Utilies](https://github.com/lyricalpolymath/DCLBuilder_utils) out of frustration: after discovering the triangle limit, and increasing the size of the parcel, I would have had to move all items by hand or recreate the scene from scratch. with `shiftAllByAmount` you can simply call a function that automatically moves all the components to the desired offset, to the new parcel center.

 I'm making available these tools for everyone to use in the future...although there is here already a lot that **could be integrated directly in the builder itself.**